kpunnarao/Microsoft-Azure/Hands-On-Labs/Section2-Architecting-the-Digital-Backbone-Azure-Networking-Mastery/[HOL]-Deploying-and-Configuring-Azure-Load-Balancer(Standard-SKU).md

-# Lab Guide: Deploying and Configuring Azure Load Balancer (Standard SKU) ⚖️
+# Lab: Deploying and Configuring Azure Load Balancer (Standard SKU) ⚖️

 This lab will guide you through the process of deploying and configuring an Azure Standard Load Balancer to distribute incoming internet traffic across multiple backend Virtual Machines (VMs).